ad-qu/ad-qu/README.md

 ## My Blog 📖

-<p align="justify"> You can also check out my <a href="https://www.google.com/">blog</a>, where I share my journey as a software developer and engineer, along with updates on my future personal projects. </p>
+<p align="justify"> You can check out my <a href="https://www.google.com/">blog</a>, where I share my journey as a software developer and engineer, along with updates on my future personal projects. </p>

 ## Technical Skills 🛠️